eeyler/bioMarket/README.md

 # BioMarket - TeamProject - TEST ENVIRONMENT
-The team project latest version ofthe website.
+The team project latest version of the website.